 Living in Florida subjects us to high amounts of UV exposure.
 Volusia Eye Associates is proud to now offer prescription as well as non-prescription sunglasses at our optical boutique.
 Now, you can receive your sunglasses at the same place you receive your advanced eye care services.

 Our eyes are sensitive.
-Prolonged exposure to sun can lead to a variety of ailments, some of which can be minor but equally as painful and irritating such as a migraine.
+Prolonged exposure to the sun can lead to a variety of ailments, some of which can be minor but equally as painful and irritating such as a migraine.
 Other issues can cause more serious and adverse effects such as Pterygium (Surfer’s eye), Cataracts, Glaucoma, or Macular Degeneration.
 Prevention is always the key to safeguarding our eyes, and sunglasses can provide full protection against the sun’s ultraviolet rays.

 How do UV rays affect my eyes?